binomed/binomed_docs/Prez/CursusSpeaker/assets/markdown/prez_google.md

 If you are not shure about the network or about an unkown side effect during your presentation, you coudld register your screen with a screen recorder tool and only play the video.
 It will help you by structuring your talk and you not take risk !

 An other exercice that you could do is the live coding !
 WARNING, this excercice is very difficult because you learn by heart what you will do.
 I generally recommand to do live code when you are already an experiment speaker.
 Or if you are two on stage !
-On do the demo, the other explain it!
+One do the demo, the other explain it!